Missouri courthouse exterior at golden hour with stone columns and steps, representing the personal injury lawsuit process

 A typical Missouri injury trial lasts two to five days.
 Complex cases with multiple defendants or extensive expert testimony can run two weeks or longer.
 Even after the verdict, the losing side may file post-trial motions or appeal, which can add another year or two before payment is final.

-How Long Does a Missouri Personal Injury Lawsuit Take?
+How Long Will My Missouri Personal Injury Lawsuit Take?

 The honest answer is that it depends on the case, the court’s docket, and the willingness of the insurance company to negotiate.
 That said, here is a realistic range based on Greene County and surrounding Missouri circuits: